json420/degu/doc/rgi.rst

 RGI applications must provide a callable object to handle requests (equivalent to the WSGI *application* callable).

-However, if this application object itself has a callable ``on_connect`` attribute, this is called whenever a new connection is received, before any requests are handled for that connection.
+However, if an RGI application itself has an ``on_connect`` attribute, it must be a callable or ``None``, and when it's a callable, it is called whenever a new connection is received, before any requests are handled for that connection.

 The general connection and request handling API is best illustrated through an example middleware application: